3 Marks of True Friends December 20, 2017

 God is teaching me more about this every day.
 We all want friends, but we do not get what we want – we get what we are.
 If we want to have true friends then we must learn to be one.

 • True friends care.
-Conversation reveals heart.
+The conversation reveals the heart.
 True friends don’t just want to tell you how they are doing; they want to ask how you are doing.
 Sometimes the greatest mark of friendship is just the willingness to listen.

 Proverbs 27 reveals several marks of true friendship.
 The first is that a true friend cares enough to wound you, “Faithful are the wounds of a friend” (vs. 6).

 • True friends communicate.
-Sure, there are those friends you do not see for years that you feel like you talked to yesterday.
+Sure, there are those friends you have not seen for years that you feel like you talked to yesterday.
 When you reunite it is like you were never apart.
-But for the most part true friendship means there is regular communication.
+But for the most part, true friendship means there is regular communication.

 • True friends contribute.
 Not money.
 Something more important than money – themselves.
 They give to the relationship.
-True friends do not drain you; they desire to build you up.
-Through their time and investment you become more of what God intended.
+Additionally, true friends do not drain you; they desire to build you up.
+Because of their time and investment, you become more of what God intended.

 Proverbs 27 again: “Iron sharpeneth iron; so a man sharpeneth the countenance of his friend” (vs. 17).

 Our generation knows a lot about Facebook friends.
-This world is full of fair weather friends.
-We need an increase of people who want to be like Jesus – a true friend.
+This world is full of fair-weather friends.
+We need an increase of people who want to be like Jesus – a true companion.

 Post Author